-- 415 Consequently, the relatively lower SAE on this day (especially visible at MSY) suggested variations in the larger end of the accumulation mode particles and above rather than in the lower end of the mode.
-The lower SAE at MSY compared to MSA during REG (and especially during 16 of July) was then probably due to a relative reduction of PM_1 at MSY compared to the previous days whereas PM{10} kept similar values (Fig. 5) yet lower compared to the SDE period despite the light SDE event registered on 16 of July (Table 2).
-Moreover, the higher relevance of fine PM at MSA compared to the MSY regional - 420 background could also explain the observed difference.
+The asymmetry parameter g showed similar values to those observed during the SDE period at both sites and did not change much during the dust event on 16th July because, as already observed, g is less sensitive to variations of coarse mode aerosols.
+Consequently, the relatively lower SAE on this day (especially visible at MSY) suggested variations in the larger end of the accumulation mode particles and above rather than in the lower end of the mode.
+The lower SAE at MSY compared to MSA during REG (and especially during 16 of July) was then probably due to a relative reduction of PM1 at MSY compared to the previous days whereas PM10 kept similar values (Fig. 5) yet lower compared to the SDE period despite the light SDE event registered on 16 of July (Table 2).
+Moreover, the higher relevance of fine PM at MSA compared to the MSY regional background could also explain the observed difference.
 This could be due to a combination of factors including a higher exposure of MSA station to the fine PM from the wildfires, the lower impact of local/regional sources at MSA and the larger segregation of particles during transport toward MSA due to its remote location.
 During REG, AAE decreased compared to the first period (especially at MSA), yet this was still >1.0, indicating a mixing of regional aerosols with BrC and mineral dust.
 AAE of the whole column (sun/sky-photometer data) was also close or slightly >1.0.
-Finally, the SSA varied only slightly - 425 between REG and SDE at both sites.
+Finally, the SSA varied only little between REG and SDE at both sites.